 - Step 3: Add the attributes of each entity

 After finalizing the entities, think about the qualities you’ll need to characterize each entity.
 The details of the various entities outlined in a conceptual ER diagram are supplied as attributes.
 All of these are examples of attributes.
 Multivalued attributes can be assigned to several values.

 - Step 4: Describe the relationships (cardinality) between entities and attributes

 To plot relationships between the ERD you will need the entities, their attributes, and relationships.
 You will base the data structure from the evaluated information to have the exact Entity Relationship Diagram.

-You need to know the diagrams used to design and develop the Bank Management System.
-That is to help you create a fully-functional system with the use of ER Diagram.
+You need to know the diagrams used to design and develop the bank management system.
+That is to help you create a fully functional system with the use of the ER Diagram.
 Creating it will help you perceive the back end of the software.
 This will hold all the data that’ll enter and exit the system.

 - Loan Management System ER Diagram